ccdwyer/DrugDolls/README.md

-Due to an issue with lein, run with the following command:
+Due to an issue with lein and stdin, run with the following command:

     lein trampoline run -m DrugDolls.core

 The format for data files is the following: